Use this in Arrangement Calculator

 The Honest Picture

 Entry-level pay is low.
-A starting salary of £13,000-£18,000 is the reality for many junior florists, and it takes several years to reach a comfortable income as an employee.
-Self-employment and specialisation (particularly in wedding and event floristry) offer significantly higher earning potential, but they also carry financial risk and require business skills alongside design ability.
+A starting salary of £13,000-£18,000 is the reality for a lot of junior florists, and it takes several years to reach a comfortable income as an employee.
+Self-employment and specialising (particularly in wedding and event floristry) offer much higher earning potential, but they also carry financial risk and need business skills alongside design ability.

 A Typical Day

-6:00-8:00am: Many florists start early.
+6:00-8:00am: A lot of florists start early.
 Trips to the wholesale flower market.
 Receiving and checking deliveries.
 Conditioning flowers: unwrapping, cutting stems, hydrating, removing damaged foliage.

 8:00am-12:00pm: Processing orders from overnight and phone/web.
-Creating bouquets and arrangements.
+Making up bouquets and arrangements.
 Preparing funeral tributes.
 Customer consultations for weddings and events.

 12:00-5:00pm: Deliveries (florists often drive their own van).
 Walk-in customer service.
 Working on bespoke orders.
-Administrative tasks: invoicing, ordering stock, managing social media.
+Admin: invoicing, ordering stock, managing social media.

 Late afternoon: Cleaning work surfaces, sweeping, mopping.
 Restocking displays.
 Ordering flowers for the next day from wholesalers.